artefactual/atom-docs/user-manual/administer/static-pages.rst

    :height: 18
    :width: 18

-In AtoM, :term:`static pages <static page>`, that is both the :term:`Home page` and the :term:`About page` can be edited by authenticated (i.e. logged-in) :term:`administrators <administrator>` to reflect your own institution's or :term:`network's <network>` requirements.
+In AtoM, :term:`static pages <static page>` can be edited by authenticated (i.e. logged-in) :term:`administrators <administrator>` to reflect your own institution's or :term:`network's <network>` requirements.

 This section contains instructions on how to edit :term:`static pages <static page>` in AtoM.
-There are two ways to edit :term:`static pages
-<static page>` - doing so via the |info| :ref:`Quick links menu
-<quick-links-menu>` in the :term:`main menu` and selecting either "Home" or
-"About" from the :term:`drop-down menu` is the easiest, but to accommodate different workflows, these :term:`static pages <static page>` can also be edited by clicking the the |gears| :ref:`Admin <main-menu-admin>` and selecting "Static pages" from the :term:`drop-down menu`.
-This second option will route you to a "List" page, where all :term:`static pages <static page>` in the application will be listed.
+There are potentially two ways to edit static pages.
+The primary method is by clicking the the |gears| :ref:`Admin <main-menu-admin>` and selecting "Static pages" from the :term:`drop-down menu`.
+This option will route you to a "List" page, where all :term:`static pages <static page>` in the application will be listed.
 Navigate to the :term:`static page` you wish to edit by clicking on the blue menu name.

-Below are instructions to edit to the :ref:`Home page <edit-home-page>` and the :ref:`About page
-<edit-about-page>`.
+Additionally, if to the target static page has been added to the |info| :ref:`Quick links menu <quick-links-menu>` in the :term:`main menu`, you can use the Quick links menu to navigate to the static page you would like to modify - an "Edit" button will appear at the bottom of the static page.

-For more information on navigating in AtoM, see :ref:`Navigation in AtoM
+Below are instructions to edit to the :ref:`Home page <edit-home-page>` and other static pages in AtoM.
+For more information on navigating in AtoM, see :ref:`Navigation in AtoM <navigate>`.
-<navigate>`.

 .. _edit-home-page: